 By letter dated November 14, 2012, U.S. Department of State Legal Adviser Harold Hongju Koh requested, pursuant to 22 U.S.C. § 1623(a)(1)(C), that the Commission adjudicate claims of U.S. nationals against Iraq for personal injury (First Iraq Claims Program).
 This letter is reprinted as Exhibit 2, below.
 On March 26, 2013, the Commission published notice in the Federal Register announcing the commencement of the First Iraq Claims Program and setting a filing deadline of June 26, 2013.
-Notice of Commencement of Iraq Claims Adjudication Program, and of Program Completion Date, 78 Fed.
+Commencement of Iraq Claims Adjudication Program, and of Program Completion Date, 78 Fed.
 Reg.
 18,365 (March 26, 2013).
-The Commission received 28 claims by the filing deadline and, in 2014, rendered Proposed Decisions in all of these claims.
-As of

-December 31, 2014, the Commission had issued 12 Final Decisions, with awards totaling approximately \$500,000.
+The Commission received 28 claims by the filing deadline.
+As of December 31, 2015, the Commission had issued Final Decisions in all 28 claims, with awards totaling \$14,500,000.
+On November 20, 2015, the Commission published notice in the Federal Register establishing February 2, 2016, as the program completion date and December 4, 2015, as the deadline for the filing of petitions to reopen claims in the program.
+Notice of Completion of Claims Adjudication Program, 80 Fed.
+Reg.
+72,738 (November 20, 2015).
+The Commission did not receive any petitions to reopen by the filing deadline.